Samjean50/EC2-instance/README.md

 #### Purpose

-This project provides a step-by-step guide for setting up an Amazon EC2 instance, which serves as a cloud-based Linux server.
-By following this guide, users will learn how to launch, configure, and access an EC2 instance on AWS, supporting cloud-based development, hosting, and server management.
+In this project i will be setting up an Amazon EC2 instance, which serves as a cloud-based Linux server. i will launch, configure, and access an EC2 instance on AWS, supporting cloud-based development, hosting, and server management.

 #### Requirements

-The setup includes the following:
+It includes the following:

 - Cloud Computing Environment: